Commercial Bakeries • Mixing Rooms • Oven Zones • Proofing Rooms • Packaging Lines • Washdowns

 Our Bakery Flooring Installation Process

-1. Assessment: We review workflow, traffic, cleaning demands, heat exposure, downtime windows, and slab condition.
+1. Assessment: We review workflow, traffic, cleaning demands, heat exposure, cooler transitions, downtime windows and slab condition.

-2. Concrete repairs: Spalls, cracks, and damaged joints are stabilized before the main flooring system is installed.
+2. Concrete repairs: Spalls, cracks, damaged joints and weak concrete are stabilized before the main flooring system is installed.

 3. Surface preparation: We diamond grind or mechanically prepare the slab for proper adhesion.